Short Brothers: Spirit AeroSystems

 On 31 October 2019, Bombardier announced the sale of its aerostructures activities to Spirit AeroSystems.
 The sale closed in November 2020 following regulatory approval and a renegotiated price due to the effect of the COVID-19 pandemic.

+Legacy

+In 2025, the Short brothers were honoured as aviation pioneers with a Blue Plaque in St Ann's Well Gardens, Hove.

 Aircraft

 Year of first flight in parentheses.
 Some of the early aircraft are designated using the Short sequence or constructors number which should not be confused with the similar type designations started at S.1 in 1924.
 Since becoming part of Bombardier Aerospace in 1989, focus is aerospace components rather than individual aircraft models, missiles or drones.